juvalen/ngjnx/README.md

 `$ vagrant up -provision`

-and two machines will be created in Virtualbox:
+and two machines will be created in Virtualbox with names:

 - reverse

 - log-proxy

+Connect to the machine with:

+`$ vagrant ssh NAME`

 ## reverse: nginx as reverse proxy with routing
 From the virtual machine it can be tested: